Buddy Collette: Death, legacy and influence

+Collette was active in education and taught a number of other musicians.
+His students included Mingus, James Newton, Eric Dolphy, Charles Lloyd, Sonny Criss and Frank Morgan.

-Collette initially taught and mentored within the Watts district of Los Angeles, but later began traveling and performing around the country.Towards the later half of his career, Collette was in a high demand to teach seminars and music clinics in universities around the country, in addition to being asked to perform and take part in jam sessions.
-One of his most notable affiliations is with the UCLA oral history program, where he was a key contributor to the Central Avenue Sounds program ran by Stephen Isoardi.
-Collette also joined the faculty at California State University, Pomona campus in 1992 where he was a conductor of the jazz and combo band.
-Collette also held important faculty positions at CSULA, CSULB, California State University Dominguez Hills, and Loyola Marymount University.
+Collette joined the faculty at California State University, Pomona campus in 1992 where he was a conductor of the jazz and combo band.
+Collette held important faculty positions at CSULA, CSULB, California State University Dominguez Hills, and was a musical director for the jazz band program at Loyola Marymount University.

 He was designated a Los Angeles Living Cultural Treasure by the city of Los Angeles in the late 1990s, and, in the early 2000s, he was composing music for JazzAmerica, a band of teen jazz virtuosos he co-founded.

+In 1996, when the Library of Congress commissioned Collette to write and perform a special big-band concert to highlight his long career, he brought together some old collaborators to perform with him, including Chico Hamilton.

-Collette's legacy lives on through the various careers that he helped transform.
-Through his work with the conjunction of the music unions, as a host of regular jam sessions, and as an organizer for the multi-racial community Humanist Symphony Orchestra, Collette helped countless of musicians find their signature sounds and perfect their skills.
-Buddy Collette's career and accomplishments were rewarded by the Los Angeles Jazz Society where he received a special commendation, and with the Lifetime Achievement Award from the American Federation of Musicians.
+Collette's career and accomplishments were rewarded by the Los Angeles Jazz Society where he received a special commendation, and with the Lifetime Achievement Award from the American Federation of Musicians.
 Local 47, for his musical contributions spanning four decades.
 Collette's legacy lives on through the JazzAmerica program, a non-profit organization which he co-founded in 1994 that aims at bringing jazz into classrooms in middle school and high schools in the greater Los Angeles area tuition-free.